 The freeze imposed on Russia's foreign central bank assets by the G7 countries and the EU is considered innovative and, according to the Wall Street Journal (2022), "the most powerful weapon in the West's financial arsenal," designed to strike at the heart of Russia's financial system.
 In early February 2022, the CBR had built up healthy foreign reserves of about \$643 billion (Central Bank of Russia, 2022a), with approximately 40% of these reserves held in North America and Europe, where Germany and France together accounted for roughly 25% of Russia's foreign reserves, and around 17% held in China (Central Bank of Russia, 2022b).
 The EU's decision to freeze the foreign reserve assets of the CBR held by other central banks has been criticized as an irregular enlistment of these central banks in monetary and financial warfare (Quaglia and Verdun, 2023).
-The move has been argued to be capable of destabilizing economies and financial systems, violating the principle of an open market, and challenging the independence of the European Central Bank (ECB) from political authorities as enshrined in treaties and national legislations.
+The move has been argued to be capable of destabilizing economies and financial systems, violating the principle of an open market, and challenging the independence of European Central Bank (ECB) from political authorities as enshrined in treaties and national legislations.
 As events unfold, using the financial system as a weapon of warfare may be risky because the politicization of the financial system could potentially undermine it in the long run if some players choose to diversify and use alternative systems, as suggested by the BRICS group (Quaglia and Verdun, 2023).
 The CBR is one of sixty-three central bank members of the Bank for International Settlements (BIS), and it participates in the Financial Stability Board and the Basel Committee on Banking Supervision.
 This financial sanction against the CBR marks the first coordinated action by all G7 and EU countries against a central bank, and notably, the CBR is the first member of the BIS to be targeted with financial sanctions (Quaglia and Verdun, 2023).
 The argument by Meadway (2022) that this was 'an economic weapon' that could 'be utilized at no economic cost to those wielding it' may be debatable in light of threats from the Russian government, warning against the recent decision of the West to expropriate the frozen CBR foreign reserves for the reconstruction of post-war Ukraine.
 Kapoor as cited in Fairless (2022) may be accurate in likening the freezing of the CBR's foreign reserves to a nuclear bomb in the world of global finance.

-The legality of confiscation of Russia's \$300 billion assets
+The legality of confiscation of Russia's \$300 billion assets community.

-There is an argument that natural justice demands that any losses or damages incurred by Ukraine as a result of Russia's invasion of Ukraine should be borne by the Russian Federation rather than Ukraine or the international community.
 A precedent for this can be seen in the UN Compensation Commission (UNCC) established by the Security Council in 1991, which processed claims and paid compensation funded from "proceeds from the sale of Iraqi oil for losses and damage suffered as a direct result of Iraq's unlawful invasion and occupation of Kuwait" (Kamminga, 2023:2).
 Over 30 years, the UNCC awarded \$52.4 billion to approximately 1.5 million claimants.
 There has been robust debate but no consensus regarding the legality of seizing and proposing to confiscate the frozen foreign reserves of the CBR by the West and channeling them to Ukraine for reparations.
-Zelmenis (2023) conducted a study that provided an in-depth examination of the legal bases for current asset freezes in the EU and the US, focusing on the potential confiscation of frozen state assets of Russia as a means to achieve reparations.
+Zelmenis (2023) conducted a study that provided an indepth examination of the legal bases for current asset freezes in the EU and the US, focusing on the potential confiscation of frozen state assets of Russia as a means to achieve reparations.
 The study highlighted how the principle of sovereign equality of states protects the assets of Russia's central bank from court proceedings and execution in another state, thereby deterring such actions.
 The author concluded that there are no legal bases for expropriating Russian sovereign assets.
-Moiseienko (2023) reviewed two salient issues regarding the freezing of the Russian Central Bank's foreign